Resource Allocation Plan Template

 What's included in a resource allocation plan template?

-A good resource allocation plan template will have all of the information you need for project resources, including:
+A good resource allocation plan template includes all the information you need about project resources, such as:

-• Resource name: This could be an individual person, or the type of resource you need for a specific project.
+• Resource name: This can be a specific person or the type of resource needed for the project.

-• Associated task: The specific work or task you’ll be using this resource for.
+• Associated task: The specific work or task that will use this resource.

 • Role in the project: For staffing resources, this is the specific skill set a single person provides for the project.

-• Max capacity: The maximum capacity a resource can manage.
+• Max capacity: The most work a resource can handle.

-• Availability: This is how much capacity a resource has left before hitting their maximum capacity.
+• Availability: How much capacity a resource has left before reaching its limit.

-• Project start and end date: The time period when the project is active.
+• Project start and end date: The time frame when the project will take place.

 Integrated features

 • Workload.
-Workload gives you a visual snapshot of team capacity by making it easy to see what your team members are working on across projects—all in one place.
+Workload gives you a visual snapshot of team capacity by showing what your team members are working on across projects, all in one place.
 With this at-a-glance information, you can pinpoint conflicts, address risks, and keep projects on track by reassigning or rescheduling tasks.
-Check Workload regularly to make sure team members aren’t overwhelmed or underworked.
-If they are, you can easily reassign or reschedule low-priority tasks to unblock high-priority initiatives.
+Check Workload regularly to make sure no one is overwhelmed or underworked, and reassign low-priority tasks to unblock what matters most.

 • Portfolios.
 Portfolios make it easy to organize and track all of your team's multiple projects in a single view.
 Get a high-level overview of how all your projects are progressing, then drill in for more details to address risks.
-Plus, share status updates across programs and keep stakeholders up to date without having to schedule a status meeting.
+Plus, share status updates across programs and keep stakeholders up to date without scheduling a status meeting.

 • Start dates.
-Sometimes you don’t just need to track when a to-do is due—you also need to know when you should start working on it.
-Start times and dates give your team members a clear sense of how long each task should take to complete.
-Use start dates to set, track, and manage work to align your team's objectives and prevent dependencies from falling through the cracks.
+Sometimes you don't just need to track when a to-do is due; you also need to know when you should start working on it.
+Start times and dates give your team members a clear sense of how long each task should take.
+Use start dates to set, track, and manage work, aligning your team's goals and preventing dependencies from falling through the cracks.

 • Clockwise.
 With the Clockwise + Asana integration, you can add Asana tasks as time blocks in your Google Calendar.
-The Clockwise + Asana integration allows you to specify the duration of tasks, when they happen, and whether Clockwise can automatically reschedule them.
+The Clockwise + Asana integration lets you specify task duration, when they occur, and whether Clockwise can automatically reschedule them.
 Add tasks to your calendar and make time to get work done.

 Create templates with Asana